 Yet too many people in this industry — and in the wider business community — certainly don’t “get it” — even if they read the business management and sales books, and they try to act like they know what they are doing.

 There is a better way.
-It may seem like, I, too, am talking in clichés now, but the foundation of great marketing and sales, in my opinion, is to express naturally your value to clients, and understand your values, and then live by them with appropriate empathy, understanding, respect, and communication.
+It may seem like, I, too, am talking in clich?s now, but ?the foundation of great marketing and sales, in my opinion, is to express naturally your value to clients, and understand your values, and then live by them with appropriate empathy, understanding, respect, and communication.